Martin curve

 The Martin curve is a power law used by oceanographers to describe the export to the ocean floor of particulate organic carbon (POC).
 The curve is controlled with two parameters: the reference depth in the water column, and a remineralisation parameter which is a measure of the rate at which the vertical flux of POC attenuates.
 It is named after the American oceanographer John Martin.

+The Martin Curve has been used in the study of ocean carbon cycling and has contributed to understanding the role of the ocean in regulating atmospheric CO_{2} levels.

 Background

 The dynamics of the particulate organic carbon (POC) pool in the ocean are central to the marine carbon cycle.
 POC is the link between surface primary production, the deep ocean, and marine sediments.
 The rate at which POC is degraded in the dark ocean can impact atmospheric CO2 concentration.

 The biological carbon pump (BCP) is a crucial mechanism by which atmospheric CO2 is taken up by the ocean and transported to the ocean interior.
-Without the BCP, the pre-industrial atmospheric CO2 concentration (∼280 ppm) would have risen to ∼460 ppm.
+Without the BCP, the pre-industrial atmospheric CO2 concentration (~280 ppm) would have risen to ~460 ppm.
 At present, the particulate organic carbon (POC) flux from the surface layer of the ocean to the ocean interior has been estimated to be 4–13 Pg-C year−1.
 To evaluate the efficiency of the BCP, it is necessary to quantify the vertical attenuation of the POC flux with depth because the deeper that POC is transported, the longer the CO2 will be isolated from the atmosphere.
 Thus, an increase in the efficiency of the BCP has the potential to cause an increase of ocean carbon sequestration of atmospheric CO2 that would result in a negative feedback on global warming.
 Different researchers have investigated the vertical attenuation of the POC flux since the 1980s.

 In 1987, Martin et al. proposed the following power law function to describe the POC flux attenuation: